Eight Forest Lane

 • Brown sugar – for both a rich, caramelly flavour but also for extra moisture so your bread isn’t dry.

-• Vanilla – adds extra flavour
+• Vanilla – adds extra flavour.

-• Plain flour – known as all purpose in the US, I find this gives the best result for flavour and texture but if you wanted you could use wholemeal instead, your bread will just be a little more dense.
+• Plain flour – known as all purpose flour in the US, I find this gives the best result for flavour and texture but if you wanted you could use wholemeal instead, your bread will just be a little more dense.
 I haven’t tried this recipe with gluten free flour.

-• Baking powder and bicarbonate of soda – both are essential in this recipe to help give our bread lift in the absence of egg and also make sure the bread is soft and light rather than dense.
+• Baking powder and bicarbonate of soda (baking soda) – both are essential in this recipe to help give our bread lift in the absence of egg and also make sure the bread is soft and light rather than dense.

 • Cinnamon – gives that warm spiced flavour that pairs so well with banana.